 It’s a simple device that’s cylindrical and attaches to the front of your lens – usually via a screw thread.

 Despite their basic form, they serve an essential part of the photography process.

-Some photographers can’t leave home without their lens hoods, and others beg to differ – let’s discover why.
+Some photographers can’t leave home without their lens hoods, and others turn their noses up at these simple camera accessories – let’s discover why.

-There’s a range of compelling reasons for using a lens hood with almost every lens you own.
+Here are 5 reasons for using a lens hood with almost every lens you own:

 Too much sunlight – especially direct sunlight, such as in the image above – can have a detrimental impact on your pictures.